Conflict: A Key Attribute of A High-Performing Team

 Productive conflict is when a leader invites everyone around the table to speak up, encouraging them to share their opinions and ideas and allowing them to feel heard.
-When there is trust on a team, individuals will feel able to be honest and not just agree because it’s their boss.
+When there is trust in a team, individuals will feel able, to be honest, and not just agree because it’s their boss.

-The most astute leaders will notice non-verbal cues that tell you when someone disagrees but isn’t speaking up and they will encourage them to share their opinions and reasons for disagreeing because they know how important it is to hear all perspectives.
+The most astute leaders will notice non-verbal cues.
+These tell you when someone disagrees but isn’t speaking up.
+These cues will encourage them to share their opinions and reasons for disagreeing because they know how important it is to hear all perspectives.

 Why is conflict necessary?